LucaComi/NotaryStarProject/README.md

 CSR

 # Token Address - Goerli network
-The contract has been deployed on the Goerli network 0xC66A7619690D0C518680D4f6262F007E528773c5
+The contract has been deployed on the Goerli network at the following address - 0xC66A7619690D0C518680D4f6262F007E528773c5